Coos Bay Public Schools

 Public school district in Oregon, U.S.

 Coos Bay Public Schools (Coos Bay School District 9) is a public school district that serves the city of Coos Bay, Oregon, United States.

+Communities in the district, entirely in Coos County, include Coos Bay, Barview, and Bunker Hill.

 Demographics

 In the 2019-2020 school year, the district had 338 students classified as homeless by the Department of Education, or 10.35% of students in the district.